-- Reliable and large coverage with possible fast Wi-Fi performance in certain setups
+Reliable and extensive coverage with possible fast Wi-Fi performance in certain setups

-- Tons of useful features and settings, flexible Wi-Fi customzation
+Tons of useful features and settings, flexible Wi-Fi customization

-- Only four network port on each hardware unit
+Only four network ports on each hardware unit

 Asus ZenWiFi ET8 AXE6600: A new type of “dual-band” mesh hardware